ricallinson/jmm/README.md

 ### Getting Started Example

-This example creates a Java-- workspace, gets the source code for a package, builds a `.jar` and then executes it.
+This example creates a Java-- workspace, gets the source code for a package, installs a `.jar` and then executes it.

 	mkdir ./jmmtest
 	cd ./jmmtest
 	jmm here .
 	jmm get github.com/ricallinson/jmmexample
-	jmm build ./src/github/com/ricallinson/jmmexample
+	jmm install ./src/github/com/ricallinson/jmmexample
 	jmmexample

 ## Help

-### jmm build
+### jmm install

 Builds a `.jar` from the `.java` files in the given directory.
 A `.jar` named the same as the directory is created and placed in the `$JMMPATH/bin` directory.
 An executable to run the `.jar` is also created and placed in the `$JMMPATH/bin` directory.
 All imports are resolved to packages in the current workspace.

-	jmm build ./src/github/com/ricallinson/jmmbuild
+	jmm install ./src/github/com/ricallinson/jmminstall

-The following will build the current working directory.
+The following will install the current working directory.

-	jmm build
+	jmm install

 ### jmm clean